JimmyLemieux/AnimeWatcher/plan.md

         I need to set up the *SSH* for my bitbucket to make it easier to push things to my repo

     > Another update, I was able to put all of the shows on the main page into a big object.
 The next step is to get the individual episodes from each show title

+    Before I continue I need to make sure that I can actually find and somehow get the source URL for a video